WeblateOrg/weblate/docs/admin/addons.rst

 .. versionadded:: 3.7

-Set timeframe for removal of suggestions.
-This can be very useful in connection with suggestion voting (see :ref:`peer-review`) to remove suggestions which don't receive enough positive votes until certain deadline.
+Set a timeframe for removal of suggestions.
+This can be very useful in connection with suggestion voting (see :ref:`peer-review`) to remove suggestions which don't receive enough positive votes in a given timeframe.

 .. _addon-weblate.resx.update: